OPPO unveils new smartphone in India starting at Rs 15,490

-New Delhi, Oct 1 (IANS) Global smartphone brand OPPO on Friday launched a new smartphone, OPPO A55, in India that will be available in two storage variants.
+New Delhi: Global smartphone brand OPPO on Friday launched a new smartphone, OPPO A55, in India that will be available in two storage variants.

 The 4GB+64GB variant will be available from Sunday for Rs 15,490, while the 6GB+128GB model will be available from October 11 onwards for Rs 17,490 on Amazon and across mainline retail outlets.